 Nehemiah was the cupbearer to King Artaxerxes.
 (And no, I don’t know what the relationship is between these three kings.)
 The king noticed that Nehemiah was sad and asked him why.
 Nehemiah told the king of the sad plight of the Jews, and how their city lay unprotected with no gate and no functioning walls to protect them.
 The king gave him money and resources to go and rebuild the walls and gate of the city.
 Again, the Samaritans tried everything in their power to stop the work, but with inspiration the Jews were able to accomplish the work of rebuilding the walls and putting up a new city gate.

 The Jews faced many obstacles as they struggled against almost insurmountable odds to accomplish the rebuilding of the temple.
 At times the work was stopped for years before it could move forward.
-As we have been tasked by the Lord to hasten the work of salvation to all the world we will be facing many obstacles as well.
+As we have been tasked by the Lord to hasten the work of salvation to all the world we will face many obstacles as well.
 There are those who do not want to see this work move forward.
 In October General Conference of 2014 we were told that there will be increased slandering of the prophet Joseph Smith.
 We have been told that every temple built outside of Utah has had at least one lawsuit brought against the Church.

 As we all engage in more missionary work through social media, through speaking up about the Church in our daily lives, through the greater public awareness of the Church and it’s mission, the opposition grows.
-Satan and those who have become disenfranchised from the Church will not sit idly by while the kingdom rolls forth.
+Satan, and those who have become disenfranchised from the Church, will not sit idly by while the kingdom rolls forth.
 They will do all in their power to pull down the members of the Church and to besmirch the name of the Latter-day Saints.

 As we rise up and build the kingdom of God we must expect opposition.
 It would be naive of us not to expect it.
 The question is, how will we react to those who seek to defame us, hurt our good name, or who are willing to spread lies about us and what we believe in?
 Our covenants dictate that we will take upon us Christ’s name, bear one another’s burdens, and stand for Christ in whatsoever place we may be in.
 That means that we are under obligation to respond in all ways and at all times in Christ-like ways to those who would seek to do us harm.